|Nutritional Guidelines (per serving)|

 Collard greens are part of the cabbage family, with long leaves growing outward from a center axis.
 Kale, a current trendy vegetable with the foodies, is similar to collards but its leaves are curly and it has a much stronger flavor.
 Mustard greens, also a member of the cabbage family, look more fragile than kale, but they pack an even stronger punch.
 Mustard seeds come from this plant, but if you see seeds, don't buy that bunch.
 Mustard greens taste best without seeds, which are part of the plant's maturation process.

-- 2 pounds mustard greens, about 2 bunches
+- 2 pounds mustard greens (about 2 bunches)

-- 2 1/2 cups water or as needed
+- 2 1/2 cups water (divided use)

-- 1 onion, diced
+- 1 onion (chopped)

-- 4 slices bacon
+- 4 strips bacon (thickly sliced)

 - Salt and pepper to taste

 - Optional: 1 teaspoon sugar

 Wash the mustard greens thoroughly in 2 or 3 changes of water, or until you can't feel any grit in the bottom of the sink.
 Trim off and discard thick stems, and chop them coarsely.

 Add 1 cup of water to a large Dutch oven or stockpot.
 Bring the water to a boil and begin to add the washed greens.
 You will have to add them a handful at a time, adding more as they wilt down.
 Once all of the greens are in the pot, cover with a lid, and reduce the heat to low.
 Simmer for about 15 to 20 minutes, or until the greens are tender.

 Drain the cooked mustard greens in a colander, and set aside.